Course Schedule 2025

-This course starts with lunch at 12.30 on Wednesday 26th and ends after breakfast on Saturday 1st.
+This course starts with lunch at 12.30 on the first day and ends after breakfast on the last.

-The course is based on gathering resources through drawing, colour observation and photographs on site, followed by the building up of finishes paintings in the studio.
+This course is based on gathering resources through drawing, colour observation and photographs on site, followed by the building up of finished paintings in the studio.
 Lynda's teaching emphasizes the importance of a sound understanding of the use of tone, scale, composition and colour to create exciting and dynamic work.
-This offers the best opportunity to portray the beautiful local environment of Dedham whatever the weather and in either watercolour or Acrylics.
+This offers the best opportunity to portray the beautiful local environment of Dedham in whatever the weather and in either watercolour or Acrylics

 Painting in oils - working in the studio from Portrait, the Figure and Still Life.
 Roger will show you how to work from tonal planes of the face and human form, seeing shapes as shapes rather than just documenting features.
 By this method you will be able to get a likeness quickly, directly and with a painterly effect.
 Most sessions will have two models.